-- adal Azhi ammAnai – To protect the ones that are created by him from the predators, he is lying down alert with his hands holding on to the chakram.
+- adal Azhi ammAnai – To protect the ones who are created by him from their predators, he is lying down alert with his hands holding on to the chakram.

-- kaNdakkAl – on seeing him – You will be fortunate to attain the goal (of seeing him) before me.
+- kaNdakkAl – on seeing him – You will be fortunate to attain the goal (of seeing him) before I do.

 - Azhi mada nenjE – knowledgeable, humble mind.
-Its also explained as ignorant mind.
+It is also explained as ignorant mind.